williamtong/TILDA_defect_classification/README.md

 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/3x3_8-16-32_model/False_positives/GS_2cl_reload_shapval_3_8_img1396.png' width="600" style="border: 5px solid blue;"><p>
 <br>

-2. The images are overall very clean but with very light features that are mistaken for a defects.
+2. The images are overall very clean but with very light features that are mistaken for a defect.
 Below is an example.
 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/3x3_8-16-32_model/False_positives/GS_2cl_reload_shapval_3_8_img0141.png' width="600" style="border: 5px solid blue;"><p>
 <br>

 **<span style="color:green">FALSE NEGATIVE (Actual = _Defect_, Predicted = _Good_)**</span>.

-This is probably the most important error for a business, because it is actually missing a sample that is defected.
+This is probably the most important error for a business, because the nmodel is actually missing a sample that is defected.
 There are two general types:
 1. The defect feature is so faint it was difficult to catch.
 Here is an example.
 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/3x3_8-16-32_model/False_negatives/GS_2cl_reload_shapval_3_8_img1106.png' width="600"  style="border: 5px solid green;"><p>
 <br>

 2. It is clear that there are some samples that are mislabeled as defects.
 Below is an example.
 I challenge anyone to tell me this is a defect.
 The data set has many of these.
-The model, not surprising, only found a few pixels that would indicate there is a defect, and classified it as _good_.
+The model, not surprising, only found a few pixels that would indicate there is a defect and classified it as _good_.

 <p><img src='./TILDA-defect-classific/images/shap_plots/2-class/3x3_8-16-32_model/False_negatives/GS_2cl_reload_shapval_3_8_img1916.png' width="600"  style="border: 5px solid green;"><p>
 <br>